COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 because those datetime variables were now missing!
 The added CPU

-time was not due to the missing value calculations themself, but
+time was not due to the missing value calculations themselves, but

 rather the calls to keep count; with OPTIONS NOSTMTID that counting